 A military rate program at IHG Hotels&Resorts.
 Source: IHG Hotels & Resorts

 AAA rate.
-Members of the American Automobile Association (AAA) can get special, up to 10 percent, discounts from partner hotel brands including Marriott, Hilton, Hyatt, and Choice.
+Members of the American Automobile Association (AAA) can get special discounts of up to 10 percent from partner hotel brands, including Marriott, Hilton, Hyatt, and Choice.
 A 16-digit AAA member ID must be presented to qualify.

 This rate type is valid only for the US.
 Still, major hotel chains worldwide may offer discounts for automobile association members regardless of country, especially if the local association is a member of an international association (e.g., Federation Internationale de l'Automobile, or FIA).

 AARP rate.
-Members of the American Association of Retired Persons (AARP) can expect a discounted rate too.
+Members of the American Association of Retired Persons (AARP) can expect discounted rates (5–12 percent off BAR) at many major hotel and motel chains.
 Membership cards must be presented to qualify.

 Employee/Industry rate.
-Hotels usually offer discounts to not only their employees, but other's too.
+Hotels usually offer discounts not only to their employees but to others as well.
 Special programs, like Hotel Employee Rates, connect accommodation providers worldwide, slashing prices for hospitality workers at any participating property as long as their employer is a program member.
-Markdowns typically range from 40 to 50 percent, depending on the hotel's star rating.
+Markdowns range from 40-50 percent to as high as 80 percent in some programs, depending on the hotel's star rating.

 This is similar to airline agreements: Pilots can fly free on partner airlines in a folding seat in the cockpit.